breautek/storm/docs/classes/Application.Application-1.md

 The `Promise` will resolve with an array of all the arguments emitted to the given event.

-This method is intentionally generic and works with the web platform[EventTarget](https://dom.spec.whatwg.org/#interface-eventtarget) interface, which has no special`'error'` event semantics and does not listen to the `'error'` event.
+This method is intentionally generic and works with the web platform [EventTarget](https://dom.spec.whatwg.org/#interface-eventtarget) interface, which has no special`'error'` event semantics and does not listen to the `'error'` event.

 ```js